What is Occupational Health & Why is It Important?

 How Ivy Rehab can help

 Ivy Rehab can provide the opportunity to collaborate, develop, and deploy job analysis onsite for employers to promote health, safety, injury prevention, and welfare specifically to employees in their workplace environment.
-Working together with employers proactively through education and coaching helps workers improve overall health, thus reducing the risk of injury.
+Working together with employers proactively through education and coaching helps workers improve overall health, thus reducing the risk of occupational injury.

 Article By: Ashley Catapano, DPT, CCI, CEAS I, II, FCE Evaluator, Director of Workers’ Compensation & Industrial Services